-- a) For any engine test that was terminated prior to completion, a specific, clear description of the reason(s) for stopping the test must be included. - b) Cancellation Forms must include an explanation as to why the test was cancelled. - c) Full test reports from the test laboratory for all completed engine tests which support the final formulations are required.
-Copies of the original engine test reports are acceptable for Candidate Data Packages. - d) A clear explanation of exclusion must be provided for any engine test result reported in the summary generated by the ACC Monitoring Agency but not required to support the final formulation. - Documentation for Single Technology Matrix Where a Single Technology Matrix (STM), as defined by the American Petroleum Institute (API), is used to cover an engine test, then it should be stated in the Candidate Data Package that a STM was used and an explanation of how the candidate formulation meets STM must be included in the Candidate Data Package (See Exhibit 1). - 3.
+- c) Full test reports from the test laboratory for all completed engine tests which support the final formulations are required.
+Copies of the original engine test reports are acceptable for Candidate Data Packages. - d) A clear explanation of exclusion must be provided for any engine test result reported in the summary generated by the ACC Monitoring Agency but not required to support the final formulation. - 2.
+Documentation for Single Technology Matrix Where a Single Technology Matrix (STM), as defined by the American Petroleum Institute (API), is used to cover an engine test, then it should be stated in the Candidate Data Package that a STM was used and an explanation of how the candidate formulation meets STM must be included in the Candidate Data Package (See Exhibit 1). - 3.
 Documentation for use of OEM approvals or review in lieu of required testing Where an engine test on a final formulation is waived due to formal OEM approval or by formal OEM review, as allowed by the American Petroleum Institute (API), then the waiver should be stated in the Program Engine Test Report table and a copy of the approval or review must be included in the Candidate Data Package.
 OEM waivers used in lieu of engine testing are only valid for the test(s) which the OEM sponsors (See Exhibit 3). - 4.
-Documentation of API Base Oil Interchange and Viscosity Read Across Guidelines For engine and bench tests that are covered and satisfied by API 1509 Appendix Annex E Base Oil Interchange Guidelines or Appendix Annex F Viscosity Read Across Guidelines, an explanation showing clearly how the API 1509 Base Oil Interchange Viscosity Read Across and Guidelines are applied shall be included. - 5.
+Documentation of API Base Oil Interchange and Viscosity Read Across Guidelines For engine and bench tests that are covered and satisfied by API 1509 Annex E Base Oil Interchange Guidelines or Annex F Viscosity Read Across Guidelines, an explanation showing clearly how the API 1509 Base Oil Interchange Viscosity Read Across and Guidelines are applied shall be included. - 5.
 Any other statements related to engine test operational validity: Should the test sponsor or test laboratory have questions about test operational validity, either may ask the ACC Monitoring Agency to review the data and render an independent opinion regarding operational validity according to Tab 5, Section 1, Item 1.
 The test sponsor request and the ACC Monitoring Agency response shall be included in the Candidate Data Package.
 If the ACC Monitoring Agency and the test laboratory agree on operational validity, the decision is binding.
 In the event of a disagreement, the test sponsor may seek the opinion of one or more third parties, including their own engineers or outside experts.
-A composite of these third-party opinions shall be included in the Candidate Data Package, and shall also be reported to the ACC Monitoring Agency in a timely fashion. - 6.
-Engine test result validity opinions: Should the test sponsor believe that results from an engine test are invalid, even though the test has been judged to be operationally valid; the sponsor may exclude the suspect test result from MTEP (Multiple Test Evaluation Procedures) calculations (see Appendix F).
+A composite of these third-party opinions shall be included in the Candidate Data Package and shall also be reported to the ACC Monitoring Agency in a timely fashion. - 6.
+Engine test result validity opinions: Should the test sponsor believe that results from aneven though the test has been judged to be operationally valid; the sponsor may exclude the suspect test result from MTEP (Multiple Test Evaluation Procedures) calculations (see Appendix F).
 The test from which the results are discarded as non-representative shall not be counted toward the total number of times the candidate has been tested (see Appendix F).
 If suspect test results are excluded from MTEP calculations, the following shall be included in the Candidate Data Package: - 1.
-Results from operationally valid, registered engine tests on oils containing performance additive package(s) representative of the chemistry in the suspect test, which support the conclusion that the suspect results are not representative of the true performance of the oil.
+Results from operationally valid, registered engine tests on oils containing performance additive package(s) representative of the chemistry in the suspect test, which support the conclusion that the suspect results are not representative of the true performance of the oil. - 2.
+All pertinent information related to any of the following:i.
+Industry test severity and precision information obtained per Tab 5, Section I,